 This beautiful new lodge offers access to an area which was previously difficult to visit.
-Just 2½ hours further down the road we drop another 1000 metres and find ourselves in the heart of tanager country.
+Just 2½ hours further down the road we drop another 3000 feet and find ourselves in the heart of tanager country.
 Golden-eared, Orange-eared, Paradise, Magpie, Spotted, Green-and-gold and Golden Tanagers all compete for honours.
 A dozen or more hummingbirds come to feeders and flowers by the verandah, including Napo Sabrewing, Wire-crested Thorntail, Golden-tailed Sapphire, Gould’s Jewelfront, Violet-fronted Brilliant and Ecuadorian Piedtail.
 The lodge protects important forest which is home to Military Macaw, Gilded Barbet, Montane Foliage-gleaner, Lined Antshrike, Ornate Antwren, Ochre-breasted Antpitta, Blue-rumped Manakin and Golden-collared Honeycreeper.
 After three nights here we will head down to Coca in the Amazon basin.

 NAPO WILDLIFE CENTRE LODGE

 From the busy port of Coca we will take a motorised canoe downstream for 2 hours.
-From there we take a side channel and paddle along the Ananguyacu stream to the lodge.
+From there we take a side channel and paddle along the Ananguyacu Creek to the lodge.
 Before we arrive at the lodge we can expect the first of many Hoatzins, and perhaps even a family of Giant Otters.

 Five nights will give us plenty of time to explore the area, as well as allowing time to wander around the gardens of the lodge, photographing butterflies or simply soaking up the atmosphere of this beautiful place